flairNLP/flair/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md

 tars = TARSClassifier.load('resources/taggers/food_drink/final-model.pt')

 # 2. Prepare a test sentence
-sentence = Sentence("I am so glad you like coffee")
+sentence = Sentence("I am so glad you like burritos")

 # 3. Predict for food and drink
 tars.predict(sentence)